Link Interactive ReviewBy - 12/17/2018

-From an equipment perspective, Link’s star component is the Go!Control panel (pictured above).
-The Go!Control is more than a panel.
-It’s a panel AND a home management solution.
-Using cellular technology, the Go!Control has an integrated two-way voice feature and multiple arming options.
-It includes a backup battery and allows up to 32 user codes to monitor up to 48 wireless zones and 2 wired zones.
-The panel is fully responsive through voice and can clearly communicate status, zone descriptions, alarms, and emergencies.
+Using cellular technology, Go!Control offers integrated, two-way voice and multiple arming options.
+It includes a backup battery and supports up to 32 user codes to monitor up to 48 wireless zones and 2 wired zones.
+The panel is fully responsive through voice and can communicate status, zone descriptions, alarms, and emergencies.

-While Link includes a Go!Control Panel with all of their packages, you can upgrade the panel to the Go!Control 3 (GC3) for $150.
-Rose Thibodeaux, co-founder of Home Alarm Report, went hands-on with the upgraded panel at CES this year.
-As you can see in the picture she provided above, the two panels are the same size, but the new panel has a larger LCD display (7″) and an improved user interface.
-It is also modular.
+As you can see in the picture above, the two panels are the same size, but the new panel has a larger LCD (7″) and an improved user interface.
+It’s also modular.

-In addition to Go!Control panels, Link sells the Qolsys IQ for $100.
-It is a touchscreen panel with an easy-to-use interface.
-It has built-in security features such as a camera that snaps photos whenever someone disarms your system or whenever there is an alarm event.
+Finally, Link sells the Qolsys IQ for $100.
+It’s a touchscreen panel with an easy-to-use interface.
+It also has built-in security features such as a camera that snaps photos whenever someone disarms your system or whenever there is an alarm event.

 Other Ways to Control Link

 Let’s kick things off with the PADI Wireless Keypad – possibly one of the most efficient home security products of its kind.
 This device is an all-in-one system that enables users to safeguard their property against intruders by conveniently arming and disarming their home security systems.
-The keypad can be mounted next to your front or back door, a garage door, or any other areas in your home where you would like to have control over your security alarm –the entrance to your master bedroom or an exit door.
+The keypad can be mounted next to your front or back door, a garage door, or any other areas in your home where you would like to have control over your security alarm.
+For example, the entrance to your master bedroom.

-After you have added the TS1-Ekit, you can add up to three TS1-E wireless touch screen keypads to your system.
+After you have added the TS1-Ekit, you can add up to three TS1-E wireless touchscreen keypads to your system.
 Using the TS1-E and the TS1-Ekit, you can gain complete control over your alarm system – arm, disarm, and receive notifications.
 Both devices are equipped to communicate with Z-Wave products in your home so you can control your thermostat, lights and door locks.
-Both are designed with a large full-color touchscreen and both operate on 9-14VDC power.
-For those that don’t want to carry around a cellphone at home, these two touchpads make that possible.
+Both are designed with a large full-color touchscreen, and both operate on 9-14VDC power.
+For those that don’t want to carry around a smartphone at home, these two touchpads make that possible.

 Link Sensors Compared